-Monthly Newsletter: Our monthly newsletter posted on our school website by the first Friday of each month.
-This newsletter details upcoming events as well as highlights what is happening throughout the month at Steele Montessori Academy.
+Monthly Newsletter: Our monthly newsletter is posted on our school website and social media sites on the first Friday of each month.
+This newsletter details upcoming events as well as highlights what is happening throughout the month at Rodriguez Montessori Elementary.